Cart Life: Development

 Richard Hofmeier's inspiration for the game came from aspects of his own work-life experiences, as well as from playing other games like Little Computer People and River City Ransom.
 He drew inspiration from Han Hoogerbrugge's Modern Living, saying that he thought about it "almost every day" while developing Cart Life.
 Hofmeier credits his partner with supporting him throughout the game development.

 Cart Life is Hofmeier's first game, drawing upon his experience as an illustrator.
 He developed the game in his spare time using Adventure Game Studio while working what he describes as a "bunch of bad jobs".
 He initially planned to finish the development in 30 days but he worked on development for three years.
 He wanted to make a game which had no high scores, points, or action, and originally envisaged it as a comedy.

 Of the game's pixel art design, Hofmeier said that he did not choose it to be nostalgic but rather because he wanted players to fill in the extra details with their own thoughts and experiences, saying that it took more time and effort than other possible styles.
 During development Hofmeier spoke to a number of street vendors to research their work who were enthusiastic about the creation of the game.

 During development Richard Hofmeier experimented with many elements which were eventually removed, including a fourth character and a number of extra stores and locations.
 At the 2013 Independent Games Festival, Hofmeier spray-painted his own booth to instead display Porpentine's game Howling Dogs, saying that he thought "Cart Life had already overstayed its welcome...
 I wanted people to see this game."

 In March 2014, with Hofmeier saying he was finished supporting the game, the game was removed from Steam while source code and game were made available for free (Freeware) on his website under the "CART LIFE'S FREE LICENSE", a public domain like license.
-Hofmeier's webpage went later offline due to the increased traffic but the game and source code was mirrored on GitHub.
+Hofmeier's webpage later went offline due to the increased traffic but the game and source code was mirrored on GitHub.